Dog Walking Safety

 Get the Info You Need at the Meet & Greet

 The best thing you can do is to get the information you need at the Meet & Greet.
-That way, you’ll set expectations with your client, and you’ll learn what to prepare for.
+That way, you’ll set expectations with the pet owner, and you’ll learn what to prepare for.
 Everyone wins, especially the dog in your care.

 - Ask where the owner would like their dog to be when home alone.
 Most often, the dog will be home alone when you arrive.

-- Ask your client if they leave their dog in a crate, let them roam freely, or stay in a specific room or gated area.
+- Ask the pet owner if they leave their dog in a crate, let them roam freely, or stay in a specific room or gated area.

-- Ask if they can provide you with a fixed-length leash.
+- Ask if they can provide you with a fixed-length lead.
 Flexi-leads can snap, and encourage dogs to pull, which is a dangerous combination.

 - Ask if the dog’s tags are up-to-date.

 - Ask if they have barriers you can put up around doorways to prevent dog escapes.
-Baby gates are our personal favorite, but whatever the pet parent has to keep the dog from bolting out the door after that squirrel will help.
+Baby gates are our personal favourite but whatever the owner has to keep the dog from bolting out the door after that squirrel will help.

-- Always ask the client before bringing someone along to help with walks or drop-ins.
+- Always ask the pet owner before bringing someone along to help with walks or drop-ins.
 Explain their relationship to you and their level of experience with dogs.
-If a client isn’t comfortable with it, respect that.
+If a pet owner isn’t comfortable with it, respect that.

-- If a client asks you to leave the dog in the yard (or their dog door open), make sure they’re aware that this heightens the risk of their dog escaping.
-Even if a dog is accustomed to staying in the yard when their parents are at work, it’s a different story when their parents are out of town.
+- If a pet owner asks you to leave the dog in the garden (or their dog door open), make sure they’re aware that this heightens the risk of their dog escaping.
+Even if a dog is accustomed to staying in the garden when their owners are at work, it’s a different story when their owners are out of town.
 All it takes is one squirrel to send even the most docile dog on a chase.

 Just Before the Walk

-Your Rover dog may be herding you toward the door the second you walk in, but make sure you take five minutes to get ready before you head out for the happiest 30 minutes of their day.
+Your dog may be herding you towards the door the second you walk in, but make sure you take five minutes to get ready before you head out for the happiest 30 minutes of their day.